apecloud/kbcli/docs/user_docs/cli/kbcli_cluster_vscale.md

       --components strings             Component names to this operations --cpu string                     Request and limit size of component cpu --dry-run string[="unchanged"]   Must be "client", or "server".
 If with client strategy, only print the object that would be sent, and no data is actually sent.
 If with server strategy, submit the server-side request, but no data is persistent. (default "none")
-      --force                           skip the pre-checks of the opsRequest to run the opsRequest forcibly -h, --help                           help for vscale
+      --edit                           Edit the API resource before creating --force                           skip the pre-checks of the opsRequest to run the opsRequest forcibly -h, --help                           help for vscale
-      --memory string                  Request and limit size of component memory --name string                    OpsRequest name. if not specified, it will be randomly generated -o, --output format                  Prints the output in the specified format.
+      --instance-tpl strings           vertically scaling the specified instance template in the specified component --memory string                  Request and limit size of component memory --name string                    OpsRequest name. if not specified, it will be randomly generated -o, --output format                  Prints the output in the specified format.
 Allowed values: JSON and YAML (default yaml)